Minimize Risks and Test Your Minimum Viable Product

 At the interface level, an MVP is fully developed: it’s crucial because people have to interact with your product without any problem.
 The user experience should be as close as possible to the real one… the customer mustn’t suspect the truth, namely: the application or site has only the appearance of functionality!
 And most of the features are an illusion, their work is being performed either manually by the project staff (see the MVP concierge method), or using a set of available open-source tools (take a look at piecemeal MVPs below).
 Users have to be sure they're working with an existing full-fledged product until the moment the functionality is really get-at-able.

-Yeah, you're a bit of a trickster but you mean well, and that's the only thing which matters.
+Yeah, you're a bit of a trickster but you mean well, and that's the only thing that matters.

 - Amazon.com, which is known to have started as an online bookstore, was also originally based on the Wizard of Oz.
 Its owners didn't keep books in stock, they ordered the required positions from distributors (upon receipt of the order).
 And it worked really well: today Amazon is more than just a successful project.
 It's on everyone’s lips!